Terrapin Part 1: Background

 "Terrapin Part 1" includes the only lead vocal from Garcia on Terrapin Station, with all other lead vocals on the album being shared by Bob Weir and Donna Jean Godchaux.
 The "Part 1" in the title refers to the fact that only a portion of Hunter's lyrics intended for the piece were used.
 Hunter's 1980 album Jack O' Roses contains a version of the suite with portions cut from the Grateful Dead version, including sections entitled "Ivory Wheels/Rosewood Track" and "Jack O' Roses".
 An unused piece of music intended for the suite, entitled "The Ascent", was included on the 2004 reissue of Terrapin Station appearing in the Beyond Description (1973-1989) box set.
 A three-minute excerpt of the song was used as the B-side to the single releases of "Dancin' in the Streets" and "Passenger".

 In his book A Box of Rain, Hunter stated that the title "Terrapin Station" came about as "the first thing that came into [his] mind" at the beginning of a writing session that would yield the entire set of lyrics written for the track.

 The song marks a noticeable departure from the band's usual sound due to Keith Olsen's production.
-Performances by the Martyn Ford Orchestra and the English Choral were added to the track, giving it a much more produced sound and sharing some similarities with the heavily orchestrated sound of progressive rock.
+Performances by the Martyn Ford Orchestra and the English Chorale were added to the track, giving it a much more produced sound and sharing some similarities with the heavily orchestrated sound of progressive rock.
 These additions proved to be controversial; Hart felt Olsen's decision to replace a timbali part with strings was "disrespectful", while Kreutzmann called the string arrangements "really grandiose, like somebody's ego is playing those strings."